nathan-gilbert/koref/README.md

 ## Short term TODO

-* Add dokka comments to annotation class
+* Add dokka comments to annotationSet class
-* Add test coverage for annotation class
+* Add test coverage for annotationSet class
-* Add uuid, proper bytespan calc, etc to annotation class
-* Add annotation set class
+* Create utility classes for bytespan calculations, text manipulation

 ## Roadmap to 1.0

 * Read in a corpus and then apply preprocessors
     * Byte spans for all annotations
     * Support for multiple annotators
 * Re-implement Reconcile Data Flow with key exceptions.
     * Client/Server Model
     * Modern and diverse Annotation Packages
     * Able to handle legacy and modern coreference data sets